George Orwell: Jura and Nineteen Eighty-Four

-This was an abandoned farmhouse with outbuildings near the northern end of the island, at the end of a five-mile (8 km) heavily rutted track from Ardlussa, where the owners lived.
+On 22 May 1946, Orwell set off with his two-year-old son, who he treated as a mini-adult, to live on Jura in Barnhill, an abandoned farmhouse without outbuildings.
 Conditions at the farmhouse were primitive but the natural history and the challenge of improving the place appealed to Orwell.
-His sister Avril accompanied him there and young novelist Paul Potts made up the party.
-In July Susan Watson arrived with Orwell's son Richard.
-Tensions developed and Potts departed after one of his manuscripts was used to light the fire.
-Orwell meanwhile set to work on Nineteen Eighty-Four.
-Later Susan Watson's boyfriend David Holbrook arrived.
-A fan of Orwell since school days, he found the reality very different, with Orwell hostile and disagreeable probably because of Holbrook's membership of the Communist Party.
-Watson could no longer stand being with Avril and she and her boyfriend left.
+His son found out later that Orwell was terrified of passing on his tuberculosis to him by hugging or kissing him, and concerned that this would interfere with his bonding with the child.
 Orwell returned to London in late 1946 and picked up his literary journalism again.
 Now a well-known writer, he was swamped with work.
 Apart from a visit to Jura in the new year he stayed in London for one of the coldest British winters on record and with such a national shortage of fuel that he burnt his furniture and his child's toys.
 The heavy smog in the days before the Clean Air Act 1956 did little to help his health, about which he was reticent, keeping clear of medical attention.
 Meanwhile, he had to cope with rival claims of publishers Gollancz and Warburg for publishing rights.
 About this time he co-edited a collection titled British Pamphleteers with Reginald Reynolds.

-As a result of the success of Animal Farm, Orwell was expecting a large bill from the Inland Revenue and he contacted a firm of accountants whose senior partner was Jack Harrison.
-The firm advised Orwell to establish a company to own his copyright and to receive his royalties and set up a "service agreement" so that he could draw a salary.
-Such a company, "George Orwell Productions Ltd" (GOP Ltd) was set up on 12 September 1947, although the service agreement was not then put into effect.
-Jack Harrison left the details at this stage to junior colleagues.
+As a result of the success of Animal Farm, Orwell was expecting a large bill from the Inland Revenue and he contacted a firm of accountants.
+The firm advised Orwell to establish a company to own his copyright and to receive his royalties and set up a "service agreement" so that he could draw a salary; "George Orwell Productions Ltd" (GOP Ltd) was set up on 12 September 1947.